simeonpalla/simeonpalla/README.md

 ## Work Experience

 #### Data Analyst, Pradical Works (August 2022 - October 2022)
-##### Part of 3 member analytics team with a job to facilitate the creation of deep insights for the client using: Caste Demographics, Retrospective polling data
+##### Part of 3 member analytics team with a job to facilitate the creation of deep insights for the client using: Caste Demographics, Retrospective polling data.
 * Designed and built server-scale dashboards for internal teams using **'_Plotly-Dash_'**, **'_Panel_'** and **'_Tableau_'**
 * Performed Geo-spatial analysis by developing user-location maps, census, and socio-economic maps.
 * Scraped data from public sites using **'_Beautiful Soup_'** & **'_Selenium_'**.